Sinks for Small Bathrooms

 With exposed plumbing, the sink and countertop are either freestanding on four legs or mounted on the wall and supported by two or four legs.
 Crossbars on the legs act as towel bars.
 These sleek sinks are great if you’re looking for a more modern aesthetic.

-Wall-Mount Sink
+Wall-Mount Sinks

 Wall-mount sinks are a good option when storage isn’t an issue and you don’t need a bulky vanity.
 Rectangular ceramic wall-mount sinks look very modern and sleek, while a sink that’s scratch-resistant offers maximum durability.
 Installed directly against the wall, wall-mount sinks open up space below the sink, giving the room a larger feel.
 You can either leave the plumbing exposed or, if you want a clean look, conceal it inside the wall.

-Corner Sink
+Corner Sinks

 Make the most of that unused space in the bathroom by adding a corner sink.
 A corner sink maximizes bathroom space and works especially well if there’s existing plumbing in the area you want to install the sink.
 If, however, you’ll need to reroute the plumbing, you might want to consider the additional cost.
 Corner units are available in pedestal or wall-mount form.
 They may also come with vanities.

-Faucets
+Bathroom Faucets

 Don’t overlook the faucet when selecting a bathroom sink.
 Not all faucets work with every sink style, so consider the mounting type, color and finish.
 The right faucet can complement the sink and enhance the bathroom décor.
 For many small bathroom sinks, a low-arc bathroom sink faucet is necessary to save space.
 If you’re focusing on looks, consider a modern bathroom sink faucet to upgrade your space’s overall aesthetic.